 Degrees and Certifications:

 Our facility, including print and computer resources, can easily accommodate two to three classes and several independent students or small groups simultaneously.
-Teachers reserve time for regular visits to check out books, at the same time other classes are conducting research or working in the computer lab.
-Our resources, equipment, and organization are improving on a daily basis.
+The facility is available for teachers, students, and the community.